-For many, it's hard and almost impossible to imagine a world in which artificial intelligence (AI) technologies will soon be completing and submitting tax returns, performing bookkeeping tasks and processing payroll.
+For many, it's hard to imagine a world in which artificial intelligence (AI) technologies will soon be completing and submitting tax returns, performing bookkeeping tasks and processing payroll.
 However, the technology industry, specifically AI, continues to grow at an alarming rate and the use of 'robots' to perform simple business functions like accounting tasks, is no longer a distant 'what-if' scenario.

 What impact will AI have on the accounting industry?

 Businesses are continually embracing new technologies and innovations to streamline operations and improve efficiencies.
 The accounting industry is no exception.
 It just so happens that AI is one of the best-suited technologies to do just that.

 Accountants, bookkeepers and payroll processors go through a significant amount of data in their jobs.
 Many accounting tasks are repetitive, time-consuming and rules-based - from processing payroll transactions to collecting the necessary information to lodge tax returns or business activity statements (BAS).

 What does this mean for artificial intelligence within the accounting space?
 Roles that handle accounts payable, receivable and payroll spend most of their day processing invoices and entering invoice data into systems.
 Spending a 9-to-5, Monday-to-Friday job, entering invoice after invoice, can be mentally taxing and demotivating to many employees.
 In fact, the other aspects of these roles can suffer if there is an influx of invoices or data to be entered into accounting systems.
 A great example of this lies within the payroll function.
 Events like public holidays or award changes can increase data-entry tasks, often taking the focus away from more complex tasks like sorting out pay queries or handling repayment issues and so on.

 Examples of how AI can improve accounting efficiencies

 - Data entry and invoice processing automation